AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/api-reference.md

 ## registerExtensions

 Extensions are registered with Mobile Core so that they can dispatch and listen for events.
 This API can be used to register desired extensions and boot up the SDK for event processing.
-Calling `MobileCore.start()` API is no longer required when using `MobileCore.registerExtensions()`.
+Calling `MobileCore.start()` API is deprecated starting Mobile Core v2.0.0 and is no longer required when using `MobileCore.registerExtensions()`.

 <InlineAlert variant="warning" slots="text"/>